By Trent Marsh, Hawke Sport Optics

 It doesn’t take much flipping through catalogs from the sporting goods stores of your choice to get overwhelmed with specifications, jargon, and highlighted features that mean nothing to the average hunter without a degree in optical physics.

 What we will discuss here are some concepts like basic specifications, exit pupil, and body design.

-The goal is help you understand these concepts a little better so when the time comes to make that purchase you are comfortable with what your needs are and what you can do to find product to meet those needs.
+The goal is to help you understand these concepts a little better so when the time comes to make that purchase you are comfortable with what your needs are and what you can do to find products to meet those needs.

 What does all of that mean to you?
 It depends on how you plan to use the binoculars.
 If you will be shooting prairie dogs in broad daylight, an exit pupil less than 2mm (15x56mm binoculars) isn’t likely to cause you problems.
 There will be plenty of light in those conditions, therefore image quality is not likely to suffer.
 That same pair of binoculars for hunting whitetails in low light conditions is likely to cause the user some issues.